Karl Friberg

 Karl Friberg (born 25 March 1999) is a Swedish tennis player.

-Friberg has a career high ATP singles ranking of 458 achieved on 10 October 2022.
-In the ATP doubles ranking he has a career high ranking of 701 achieved on 9 March 2020.
+Friberg has a career high ATP singles ranking of No. 355 achieved on 19 June 2023.
+In the ATP doubles ranking he has a career high ranking of No. 690 achieved on 26 June 2023.

 Career

 Friberg made his ATP main draw debut at the 2021 Stockholm Open after entering the doubles main draw as an alternate with Mohamed Safwat.

+He received a wildcard for the 2023 Stockholm Open partnering Jonathan Mridha.